 First, credit scores vary based on the app, lender, or scoring system used to calculate them.
 They also use different score ranges to determine if your score is considered poor, fair, good, or excellent.
 In fact, you could be considered having a good score with one app and a fair score on another.

-Second, there are two things to know about credit scores–your actual score and the score range used along with the scoring system that calculates your score in the first place.
+Second, there are two things to know about credit scores: (1) your actual score is based on proprietary scoring systems created by private companies, and (2) the score range where your score falls can vary.

 There are two scoring systems that are wildly adopted.
 They are FICO and VantageScore.
 Both these scoring systems use the 300-850 score range with 300 being the poorest and 850 as excellent.
 In some instances, you might find scoring systems use ranges that go up to 950 or even 1000.